shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 “Good.
 Any questions?”

+Wryonin raised his hand.
 “Do you want us to count the traders currently at the bear farms and the—”

 “No, they’re not currently in the village.”